¡Hola!

 Latest news:

-I will undertake my first two research stays this year: from March to May at TINT – Centre for Philosophy of Social Science (Helsinki, Finland), under the supervision of Jaakko Kuorikoski, and from June to September at the Valencia Philosophy Lab (Valencia, Spain), with Saúl Pérez-González.
+I am currently undertaking a three-month research stay (March-May) at the TINT – Centre for Philosophy of Social Science (Helsinki, Finland), under the supervision of Jaakko Kuorikoski.
+From June to September, I will continue with a second three-month stay at the Valencia Philosophy Lab (Valencia, Spain), hosted by Saúl Pérez-González.

 I am co-organising the XIV Research Workshop on Philosophy of Biology and Cognitive Sciences (PBCS), hosted by UNED in Madrid, Spain, on 18–19 June, 2026.